magenta/magenta-js/music/README.md

 `yarn bundle` to produce a bundled version in `dist/`.

-`yarn run-demos` to build and run the demo.
+`yarn run-demos` to build and serve the demos, with live reload.

+*(Note: the default behavior is to build/watch all demos - specific demos can be built by passing a comma-separated list of specific demo names as follows: `yarn run-demos --demos=transcription,visualizer`)*

 ## Model Checkpoints